johntout/php-events-listeners/README.md

 # php-events-listeners
-An example for how to implement event-listeners functionality to your app based on the idea of Laravel's event-listeners.
+An example for how to implement event-listeners functionality to your app, based on the idea of Laravel's event-listeners.

 ## Requirements
 PHP 7

-## How it start
+## How to start
 Clone the repository and run `composer dumpautoload`

 ## How it works